iamtrask/OM-Welcome-Package/README.md

 ## Projects And Repositories

-OpenMined's teams work together on [many different projects](https://github.com/OpenMined).
+OpenMined's teams work together on [many different projects and repositories](https://github.com/OpenMined).
 Here is a short overview of our main development projects and what they do:<br><br>

 - [**PySyft:**](https://github.com/OpenMined/PySyft)  A library for encrypted, privacy preserving machine learning (in Python)
 - [**PyGrid:**](https://github.com/OpenMined/PyGrid)  A Peer-to-peer Platform for Secure, Privacy-preserving, Decentralized Data Science (in Python)